Coccidia

 I am getting way, way, off track again.
 Back to Coccidia:

-Coccidia just happens to be one of the few protozoan organisms that sometimes does cause trouble in mammals.
+Coccidia just happens to be one of the few protozoan organisms that sometimes causes trouble in pets. (and a lot of problems in chicks, piglets, calves, and other baby livestock.)
 Most dogs and cats develop mature, effective immune systems by about 4 months of age, and if exposed to coccidia, the organism will probably establish itself in the rich mucosa cells of the intestine causing mild irritation and diarrhea for a day or two, but because of the immune system keeping it at bay, the organism won't multiple into high numbers and the symptoms won't last long.

 -Long term diarrhea which will lead to dehydration and weakness